 - Case initiation documents, including a civil complaint or petition, or any other document that may initiate a new case with the Court,

 as well as any accompanying documents for issuance or service.
-Attorneys may electronically file a proof of service document upon completion of service.
+Attorneys and process servers may electronically file a proof of service document upon completion of service.

 - Any document that requires issuance by the Clerk as well as any accompanying document that requests the issuance.
 Attorneys may electronically

-file the issued document as well as any proof of service document upon completion of service.
+file the issued document.
+Attorneys and process servers may electronically file any proof of service document upon completion of service.